UofUEpiBio/PHS-7045-egga/README.md

     > statistical physics, especially in economics, where systems are
     > known to be subject to extrinsic noise not included in simple
     > agent-based models.
 In models of binary choice-ones not much …

-3.  **An Agent-Based Statistical Physics Model for Political
-    Polarization: A Monte Carlo Study.**

-    Diep HT, Kaufman M, Kaufman S.

-    Entropy (Basel).
-2023 Jun 27;25(7):981. doi: 10.3390/e25070981.

-    > We use the model to generate scenarios of polarization trends in
-    > time in the USA and explore ways to reduce it, as measured by a
-    > polarization index that we propose.
-Here, we extend our work using
-    > a more realistic assumption that individuals interact only with
-    > “neighbors” ( …

-4.  **Heterogeneous Retirement Savings Strategy Selection with Reinforcement Learning.**

-    Ozhamaratli F, Barucca P.

-    Entropy (Basel).
-2023 Jun 25;25(7):977. doi: 10.3390/e25070977.

-    > Saving and investment behaviour is crucial for all individuals to
-    > guarantee their welfare during work-life and retirement.
-We
-    > introduce a deep reinforcement learning model in which agents
-    > learn optimal portfolio allocation and saving strategies suitable
-    > for their heterogen …

-5.  **Validation of agent-based models of surface receptor oligomerisation.**

-    Clark JC, Watson SP, Owen DM.

-    Trends Pharmacol Sci.
-2023 Jul 26:S0165-6147(23)00151-7. doi:
-    10.1016/j.tips.2023.07.002.
-Online ahead of print.

-    > Receptor dimerisation and higher order oligomerisation regulates
-    > signalling by a wide variety of transmembrane receptors.
-We
-    > discuss how agent-based modelling (ABM) combined with advanced
-    > microscopy and structural studies can provide new insights into
-    > the reg …

-6.  **The role of luck in the success of social media influencers.**

-    Ionescu S, Hannák A, Pagan N.

-    Appl Netw Sci.
-2023;8(1):46. doi: 10.1007/s41109-023-00573-4.
-Epub 2023 Jul 25.

-    > Prior virtual experiments and empirical work seem contradictory
-    > regarding fairness: While the first suggests the expected number
-    > of followers of CCs reflects their quality, the second says that
-    > quality does not perfectly predict success.
-RESULTS: Our paper
-    > extends prior models …

-7.  **Investigation of airborne spread of COVID-19 using a hybrid agent-based model: a case study of the UK.**

-    Rahaman H, Barik D.

-    R Soc Open Sci.
-2023 Jul 26;10(7):230377. doi: 10.1098/rsos.230377.
-    eCollection 2023 Jul.

-    > Agent-based models have been proven to be quite useful in
-    > understanding and predicting the SARS-CoV-2 virus-originated
-    > COVID-19 infection. …We have developed a computationally efficient
-    > agent-based hybrid model to study the aerial propa …

-8.  **Study on the influence diffusion of SMEs in open-source communities from the perspective of complex networks.**

-    Li Y, Yang M, Zhang S.

-    Math Biosci Eng.
-2023 May 31;20(7):12731-12749. doi:
-    10.3934/mbe.2023568.

-    > In this context, from the perspective of complex networks, the
-    > influence diffusion of SMEs after embedding open-source innovation
-    > networks is studied in this paper.
-First, an integrated simulation
-    > model including a network model, agent model and innova …

-9.  **An agent-based model to simulate SARS-CoV-2 contamination of surfaces and meat cuts in processing plants.**

-    Luong NM, Guillier L, Federighi M, Guillois Y, Kooh P, Maillard AL, Pivette M, Boué G, Martin-Latil S, Chaix E, Duret S.

-    Int J Food Microbiol.
-2023 Jul 13;404:110321. doi:
-    10.1016/j.ijfoodmicro.2023.110321.
-Online ahead of print.

-    > Therefore, a need arose to better understand viral transmission in
-    > such occupational environments from multiple perspectives: the
-    > protection of workers in hotspots of viral circulation; the
-    > prevention of supply disruption due to the closure of plants; and
-    > the prevention of cluste …

-10. **Simulation and evaluation of increased imaging service capacity at the MRI department using reduced coil-setting times.**

-    Sun YC, Wu HM, Guo WY, Ou YY, Yao MJ, Lee LH.

-    PLoS One.
-2023 Jul 27;18(7):e0288546. doi:
-    10.1371/journal.pone.0288546. eCollection 2023.

-    > This approach can reduce patient wait times and thereby maximize
-    > MRI departments’ service times.
-To simulate an MRI department’s
-    > action workflow, 2,447 MRI examination logs containing the
-    > deidentified information of patients and radiation technologists
-    > from the MRI departm …

 ## Code of Conduct